The Crowd Supply Guide: Marketing and PR

 Behind every successful crowdfunding campaign you’ll find more than just a great product, there’s also a solid marketing strategy.
 But probably the most frequent lament we hear from our creators is “I’m no good at marketing.”

-Don’t worry, we’re here to help.
-Below you’ll find (1) a list of the things Crowd Supply can do for you and (2) a list of things you can do to best market your product.
 We’ll also provide help and advice throughout your campaign in the form of coaching, editorial support, and general support and guidance.

 Getting an early start on marketing is very important.
 Some things, like community building, will take time and effort.
 Other things, like your campaign page and early updates, need to be ready on campaign launch day.
 That’s why one of the first milestones in preparing for launch is defining your community by understanding your users.
 At the very start of your campaign, we’ll ask you a series of user-focused questions so your messaging is clear and defined at the outset.
-Please take some time to carefully work through the Messaging Issues, take a look at the resources linked there.
+Please take some time to carefully work through these Messaging Issues, take a look at the resources linked there.
 Your responses will shape the entirety of your campaign.

-Things Crowd Supply Can Do
+Things Crowd Supply Does

 Crowd Supply will help every campaign by providing the following: